-- avoid degradation of, or substantial risk to, the values of the Area; - maintain the historic values of the Area through planned conservation work which may include: - a. an annual 'on-site' maintenance programme, - b. a programme of monitoring the condition of artefacts and structures, and the factors which affect them, and - c. a programme of conservation of artefacts conducted on and off site; - allow management activities which support the protection of the values and features of the Area including recording of any relevant historic data; and - prevent unnecessary human disturbance to the Area, its features and artefacts through managed access to the Discovery hut.
+- avoid degradation of, or substantial risk to, the values of the Area; - maintain the historic values of the Area through planned conservation work which may include: - a. an annual 'on-site' maintenance programme, - b. a programme of monitoring the condition of artefacts and structures, and the factors which affect them, and - c. a programme of conservation of artefacts conducted on and off site;

+- allow management activities which support the protection of the values and features of the Area including: - a. mapping and otherwise recording the disposition of historic items in the hut environs, and - b. recording other relevant historic data; - prevent unnecessary human disturbance to the Area, its features and artefacts through managed access to the Nimrod hut.